Andrew Brasher B.Sc., M.Sc., SFHEA<br>

-I work in the Learning and Teaching Development team in the Institute of Educational Technology at the Open University.
-My role is to get involved in a wide variety of research and development projects, with the aim of determining new tools and practices which will benefit the university's teaching and learning strategies.
-(You can get an overview of the sort of work the Learning and Teaching Development team does by looking at the publications that various members of the current team have led or contributed to since the team was formed in 2004).
+Andrew Brasher works in the Learning and Teaching Development team in the Institute of Educational Technology at the Open University.
+He is involved in a wide variety of research and development projects, with the aim of determining new tools and practices which will benefit the university's teaching and learning strategies.

 Past work includes

 Worked on a study of Visions of the Future in learning analytics, informed by experts' views and perceptions of what is desirable, what is feasible and the obstacles to making what is desirable happen

 HOME (Higher education Online: MOOCs the European way), which developed and strengthened a European network of organisations interested in cooperating about open education in general, and MOOCs in particular.